olebole/irafdoc/doc/onedspec.sbands.rst

   <dt><b>input</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='input' Line='input' -->
   <dd>Input list of spectra to be measured.
 These may be one dimensional
-  spectra in individual or <tt>"multispec"</tt> format or calibrated spatial spectra such as long slit or Fabry-Perot images.
+  spectra in individual or <span style="font-family: monospace;">"multispec"</span> format or calibrated spatial spectra such as long slit or Fabry-Perot images.
 The dispersion axis and summing parameters are specified by package parameters for the spatial spectra.
   </dd>